makeshapefly/wbs-tech-test/README.md

 # Business in Practice - KPI Rankings - Technical Test
-This application stack consists of:
+The application stack in this monorepo consists of:
 - technical-test-api (backend)
 - technical-test-frontend (front end)
 - [The original application is included for convenience]